Scholarship Committee - There are two opportunities to help and support the Foundation's scholarship program.

 2. Mentor our scholarship selectees.
 Each year mentors are desired to sponsor and support the new scholarship selectees.

 Chapter Relations - The Foundation is working to increase involvement by the more than 30 chapters in Foundation activities and encouraging the formation of new chapters worldwide.
-Volunteer to help in this endeavor by contacting the Foundation’s Chief Staff Officer.
+Volunteer to help in this endeavor by contacting the Foundation’s volunteer coordinator.

 Recognition Committee - This committee is working to sustain the Distinguished Alumni program and develop and implement additional chapter and Foundation recognition programs.
-To volunteer with this committee contact the Foundation’s Chief Staff Officer.
+To volunteer with this committee contact the Foundation’s volunteer coordinator.